colin-gourlay/sundown-sessions/src/content/releases/w/wizzard/wizzard-brew/index.md

 ---
 ## About

-Wizzard Brew is the debut studio album by Birmingham glam rock band Wizzard, led by Roy Wood, released on Harvest Records in 1973.
+Wizzard grew out of the dissolution of The Move and Electric Light Orchestra, and the album showcases Wood's eccentric, multi-layered production aesthetic.

 It reached number 29 on the UK Albums Chart.
-Wizzard grew out of the dissolution of The Move and Electric Light Orchestra, and the album showcases Wood's eccentric, multi-layered production aesthetic.